torvalds/linux/Documentation/core-api/workqueue.rst

      - 828.20 ±4.49
      - 66.84 ±0.29

-Now, the tradeoff between locality and utilization is clearer. "cache" shows 2% bandwidth loss compared to "system" and "cache (struct)" whopping 20%.
+Analw, the tradeoff between locality and utilization is clearer. "cache" shows 2% bandwidth loss compared to "system" and "cache (struct)" whopping 20%.